Why Am I Dancing?

 Other releases - none

 According to the Pet Shop Boys' February 3, 2024 interview with The Guardian, this is the only song on Nonetheless that specifically refers to the COVID-19 pandemic.
 It apparently concerns Neil's lockdown habit of dancing by himself on his kitchen floor.
 (Chris suggested that Kylie Minogue was one of Neil's favorite sources of music to dance to.)
-The article also notes that this song is a "rewrite" of a ballad from Naked, a planned "stage show" that the Boys are composing based on the Hans Christian Andersen tale "The Emperor's New Clothes."
+The article also notes that this song is a "rewrite"—or as Chris has put it elsewhere, "a dance mix"—of "How Did I Get Here?" a ballad from Naked, a planned "stage show" that the Boys are composing based on the Hans Christian Andersen tale "The Emperor's New Clothes."
 (You'll recall that their 2011 ballet The Most Incredible Thing is similarly based on an Andersen story.)
 Whether Naked actually ever comes to fruition or if the precursor to this song will still be a part of it remains to be seen.

 Getting back to the song, it kicks off with a simple trumpet fanfare (which recurs later), almost as if it were calling its narrator to attention.
 Appropriate to the subject of dancing, its upbeat tempo reflects the music—essentially is the music—that he finds himself dancing to.